 Quentin Wheeler-Bell on the philosophy of education for liberation.

-Ohio State University philosopher Bryan Warnick talks to us about his paper, “The Ethics of Doctoral Admissions.”
-We also asked four PhD students- to share their thoughts on grad school.
+Philosopher Bryan Warnick talks to us about his paper, “The Ethics of Doctoral Admissions.”
+We also asked four PhD students to share their thoughts on grad school.

 This conversation offers a hopeful vision for the future of sex education, preventing sexual assault, and developing an empathetic understanding of young people today.